eclipse-theia/theia-website/src/docs/authoring_vscode_extensions.md

 ### Pre-installing VS Code Extensions

-For pre-installing a certain set of VS Code extensions in your Theia application, all you need to do is to drop them, either as a `vsix` file or directly as a folder into the *plugins location* (see [prerequisites](#prerequisites-for-running-vs-code-extensions-in-theia)).
+For pre-installing a certain set of VS Code extensions in your Theia application, you need to place them as **unpacked folders** into the *plugins location* (see [prerequisites](#prerequisites-for-running-vs-code-extensions-in-theia)).
 On start-up of a user session, Theia will load all VS Code extensions from that location automatically.

+**Note:** `.vsix` files placed in the plugins location will **not** be automatically unpacked and loaded.
+If you have a `.vsix` file, you must manually unpack it first before placing it in the plugins location.
+Attempting to use `.vsix` files directly will result in a warning message: `"Only user plugins will be handled by file handlers, please unpack the plugin manually."`

 A more systematic approach, however, is to publish VS Code extensions, to [OpenVSX](https://open-vsx.org), GitHub Releases, or any other accessible location, and download them automatically at build time of the Theia application with the Theia CLI.
 See [publishing extensions to OpenVSX](https://github.com/eclipse/openvsx/wiki/Publishing-Extensions) for more details.